Hapaxia/SelbaWard/changelogs/ConsoleScreen.md

 # Console Screen Change Log
 All notable changes to this project will be documented in this file.

+## [1.2.0] - 2016-02-07
+### Added
+- Buffers/clipboards (entire screen or rectangular regions)
+- Painting: similar to printing but doesn't affect cell values (only alters colours), like highlighting
+- Cell information retrieval to allow getting a cell's value, colour, background colour, or entire cell

+### Removed
+- "Greyscale" from palette enum.
+Now only "grayscale" can be used

 ## [1.1.0] - 2016-01-12
 ### Added
 - Colour palettes